DeeeFOX/tisdb/README.md

 # TiSDB

-A simple TSDB Project based on MySQL(or TIDB)
+A simple TSDB project based on MySQL(or TIDB)

 ## Installation